BPHL-Molecular/Juno/README.md

 ## ⚙️ Configuration

 **Important:** All pipeline parameters **must be set in the `params.yaml` file**.
 Make sure you edit this file to provide the correct paths and values before running the pipeline.
-You will also need to download the kraken2 viral database from the [BenLangmead Index zone](https://genome-idx.s3.amazonaws.com/kraken/k2_viral_20241228.tar.gz) link.
+You will also need to download the kraken2 viral database from the [BenLangmead Index zone](https://benlangmead.github.io/aws-indexes/k2) link.

 ### Required Parameters (in `params.yaml`)

+*Please see the [notes](https://github.com/BPHL-Molecular/Juno/tree/main/references) on the references sequences used in this pipeline.*

 Below is a sample configuration. **Modify these values as needed:**